 Your age & life expectancy: The calculation is based on the number of years until retirement and your life expectancy.
 In other words, how many years you’re expected to receive payments.

 Income & predetermined retirement benefit: This is determined when the plan is set up.
-It could be anywhere between 1% and 100% of current income in retirement, within the limits mentioned above.
+It could be between 1% and 100% of current income in retirement, within limits mentioned above.
 That’s a wide range to determine the contribution required.

 Investment performance: The contributions are invested.
 Calculations are based on an assumed investment return.
 Each year that assumption is compared to the actual return.
 That affects the annual contribution required.
 Prudence dictates that defined benefit plan investments should be conservative.

 Well, not really, but it does take an actuary.
 This calculation is not something you can do on your own.
 The components mentioned above and a few others are calculated to determine your contribution.
 An actuary must annually analyze the data to determine the required contribution.

 A pension is a serious commitment

 The plan must be funded to a minimum level each year.
 If the business is not going well, it must still be funded.
 The defined benefit plan is easier to manage if there are only a few employees.
 The plan could even be reworked to lower the benefit if the minimum contributions cannot be made.

 Why you would want a defined benefit plan

 As I said, a defined benefit pension plan is an excellent move for the right small business.
 The fewer employees you have, the greater the flexibility.

 The most significant factor in determining the allowable/required contribution amounts is the ages of you and your employees when the defined benefit plan is started.